neblic/platform/cmd/kafka-sampler/README.md

 <!--ref-start-->
 ## Configuration

 By default, `kafka-sampler` will look for a config file at `/etc/neblic/kafka-sampler/config.yaml`.
+This path can be changed using the `--config` flag when executing the service.

 All the options defined in the configuration file can be configured/overridden using environment variables.
-The environment variable name will be written in all caps and using `_` to divide nested objects.
-For example, to configure the Kafka server URL you would need to use the env variable `KAFKA_SERVERS`.
+The environment variable name needs to be written in all caps and use `_` to divide nested objects.
+For example, to configure the Kafka server URL you would need to use the env variable `KAFKA_SERVERS` or to configure the filters `KAFKA_TOPICS_FILTER_ALLOW`.
 <!--ref-end-->

 <!-- Link to reference configuration.
 In the documentation, this file is directly embedded in the reference section -->
-## Reference configuration file
+### Reference configuration file

 A commented complete configuration file is available [here](../../dist/kafka-sampler/config.yaml)